oatlog/oatlog/doc/planning_report/main.typ

 computations, and rewrite rules corresponding to logical deductions or optimizations respectively are applied until reaching a fixpoint or until some other criterion is met.
 Rewrite rules pattern match on the existing e-graph and perform actions such as inserting new e-nodes and equating existing e-nodes (and hence their e-classes).
-When e-graphs are used for program synthesis or optimization, rather than automated theorem proving, a workflow called equality saturation (EqSat) @equalitysaturation, there is then a final extraction phase where some procedure selects from the e-graph globally optimized expressions equivalent to the initial ones.
+When e-graphs are used for program synthesis or optimization, rather than automated theorem proving, it is called equality saturation (EqSat) @equalitysaturation.
+With equality saturation, there is a final extraction phase where one of the globally optimal expressions is selected.

 E-graphs suffer from the
 combinatorial explosion resulting from trying to find every equivalent representation of the initial